Use Case vs. User Story

 User stories are handled by the product manager or product owner.
 But developers, QA testers, and even members of the UX team can contribute to writing them.
 On agile teams, the product owner is typically responsible for communicating user stories to the developers.

-Timelines for use cases and user stories
+When to create use cases and user stories

 Use cases are created in the early stage of a new product or while thinking about expanding an existing offering.
 But use cases can evolve as customers find new ways to engage with your product — in a manner that is different from what you may have anticipated.
 So it is worth paying attention to what people are saying about their own usage of your product, especially if you want to grow new customer segments.